COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 We also need to consider how the player will answer questions, and what type of menu we want the player to use.

 ==== List Style
-This is arguably the most popular style of menu in RPG games and involves a scrollable list, to which players will move down the list, relatively simple to implement and does what it needs to.
+This is arguably the most popular style of menu in RPG games and involves a scrollable list, to which players will move down the list.
+This is relatively simple to implement and does what it needs to.

 #figure(
   image("Images/menu1.png", width: 90%),